Primary Navigation Mobile

 • If you're looking to go electric, there are now fewer cost penalties

-Vehicle history check specialist organisation Cap HPI has revealed new data which shows that the average retail prices of used electric cars are now cheaper than petrol and diesel vehicles.
-Parity was reached earlier in 2024, with average values now falling behind by around 8.5% at three years and rising to 14% at four years.
+Forget about price parity, used electric cars are now cheaper to buy than equivalent petrol and diesel models, Cap HPI has revealed.
+Average values for used EVs are now falling behind by around 8.5% at three years, rising to 14% at four years.

 Despite carmakers offering increasingly competitive finance packages for New EVs, they are still considerably more expensive than the closest petrol and diesel equivalents in cash terms.
 However, used electric car prices have fallen sharply in the past two years to provide drivers searching for a used EV with a potential bargain.